oh-haiku/oh-haiku/doc/test-plan.md

 #### 6.1 Code coverage

-We've been talking about using something like [EclEmma](http://www.eclemma.org/) to calculate the code coverage.
+We've have been using [ant](http://ant.apache.org/) to calculate the code coverage.

-The plan is to have 100% coverage on everyting that isn't related to the GUI, in particular unit tests.
-The future will tell if this is realistic or not.

 #### 6.2 Nightly builds